Derriaghy Cricket Club F.C.

 Derriaghy Cricket Club Football Club, often simply known as Derriaghy CC or Derriaghy Cricket Club, is a Northern Irish intermediate-level football club playing in the Premier Division of the Northern Amateur Football League.
 The club is based in Derriaghy, County Antrim, was formed in 1982 when the long-established Derriaghy Cricket Club decided to add a football section.
 It joined the Lisburn League before entering the Amateur League in 1987.
 Its home ground is Seycon Park in Derriaghy.
-The club also has a 2nd XI in Division 3B of the NAFL and an under-14 youth team.
+The club also has a 2nd XI in Division 3B of the NAFL and a Youth Academy.